stsiwo/go_concepts/README.md

 # Go Project Overview

-## Arcitecture
+## Backend Arcitecture

-I apply [Clean Architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) for any project including my Go projects.
+I usually apply [Clean Architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) for any project including my Go projects.
 The main reason why use this architecture is to achieve [the separation of concerns](https://deviq.com/principles/separation-of-concerns).
 The general idea is that we should separate different concerns (e.g., Domain, UI, Application and so on) into its corresponding layer to establish well-organized systems.
 It has the following benefits:

 - __testability__: easy to test each component/concern